 First of all, what is segmenting a word?
 It is the process of breaking a word apart into its individual sounds (phonemes).
 Often we use the word ‘stretch’ to give the visual representation that you are stretching out the sounds in words.

 Here are some fun activities to use during small group work to help your students segment phonemes in words.

 Phonics Bead Slides

 For example, you may ask the students to segment the word ‘pin’.
 As they break up the sounds they move a bead for each sound, so ‘p-i-n’, they would move three beads across.

 Tap it Out – Phonics Lights

-During a small group activity, provide the children with some simple CVC flashcards, the students have to tap out the different phonemes in each of the words.
+Kids love switching things on and off.
+So, why not incorporate it into your phonics instruction?
+Pick up tap lights at the dollar store, and during a small group activity, provide the children with some simple CVC flashcards.
+Students tap out the different phonemes in each of the words.

 Here are some of our CVC flashcards that will work for this activity:

 To extend the activity, get them to write the word after they have segmented it into its phonemes.